-Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks I Students will be introduced to Enzymes.
+Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks Ι Students will be introduced to Enzymes.
 They will also gain insight into features of enzyme catalysis and factors affecting the rate of enzymatic reactions Teaching will be conducted both through black board mode and power point presentation mode.
 Students will be given questions that are application based and require analytical skills.
 Quizzes will be held to gauge their conceptual understanding. Π Knowledge about the kinetics of enzymatic reactions by understanding different plots and calculating the parameters.
-They will understand the mechanism of bisubstrate reactions, inhibitions in enzymes. board teaching, oral discussions and power Students will be asked to analyze case studies.
+They will understand the mechanism of bisubstrate reactions, inhibitions in enzymes. board teaching, oral discussions and power point presentation Students will be asked to analyze case studies.
 Written tests will be held to promote self-learning.
 Practical related oral questions will be asked.
-III Students will gain insight into regulation of activities of single enzymes and metabolic pathways answer sessions.
+III Students will gain insight into regulation of activities of single enzymes and metabolic pathways conducted both through black board answer sessions.
 Students will be asked to prepare by feedback inhibition, allosteric modulation, covalent modification, zymogen and isoenzymes presentation mode.
 Practical assessment any topic of interest relating to Enzymes.
 Internal assessment tests will be conducted.
-IV applications of enzymes as black board and power point presentation.
+IV Students will learn applications of enzymes as reagents, markers in diagnostics, ELISA; Also use of enzymes in therapy, research and industries as immobilized enzymes conducted through black board and power point presentation.
 Useful video clips will